 T. Sayle, PhD (Director, International Relations Program)

-N. Spiegelaar, PhD (Associate Director Sustainability Initiative, Trinity One & ES&L Program)
+N. Spiegelaar, PhD (Associate Director Sustainability Initiative)

 J. Leitch, LL.M, PhD (Associate Director, Ethics, Society & Law)

 L. Boehm, MHSc, MA (First Year Foundations, Independent Studies & Comprehensive Paper)